TriKro/rsb-content/part3-generative_market_research/3-generative-market-research.md

 ![](/assets/framework---lean-startup-playbook---generative-market-research.png)

-Advertisements may be evaluated scientifically;
+"Advertisements may be evaluated scientifically;
-they cannot be created scientifically.
+they cannot be created scientifically."

 —_Leo Bogart_